-Random and repeat play mode:
+Shuffle and repeat play mode:

-While files on a USB device are playing, the play pattern can be altered so that songs are repeated or played randomly.
+While the iPod[®] is playing, the play pattern can be altered so that songs are repeated or played randomly.

-Random:
+Shuffle:

-Touch the "Random" key to apply a random play pattern to the iPod[®].
-When the random mode is active, the ★ icon is displayed to the left of the song title or album name to denote which random pattern is applied.
-To cancel Random mode, touch the "Random" key until no ★ icon is displayed.
+Touch the "Shuffle" key to apply a random play pattern to the iPod®.
+When the Shuffle mode is active, the text is highlighted.
+To cancel Shuffle mode, touch the "Shuffle" key again until the text is no longer highlighted.